iAndyHD3/WSLiveEditor/README.md

 WSLiveEditor is a helpful tool for quick testing levels that are generated programmatically by a tool, by opening a Websocket Server it allows to remove old objects and add new ones without needing to re-open the editor or restart the game.

-Up on entering the editor, a sebsocket server will be opened on `127.0.0.1:1313`
+Up on entering the editor, a websocket server will be opened on `127.0.0.1:1313`

-## Usgae
+## Usage

 You send **actions** in form of a json object.
 At the moment there are only 2 types of actions.
 - The `ADD` action: adds objects, sent in form of level string